-Ruppert teaches in Germany and many other countries, furthering his insights into the deeper trans-generational effects of trauma in different cultures, and researching the methodology of Identity Therapy as a means of better understanding the effects and healing of trauma.
+Ruppert teaches in Germany and many other countries, furthering his insights into the deeper trans-generational effects of trauma across cultures, and researching the methodology of Identity-oriented Psychotrauma Therapy as a means of better understanding the effects and healing of trauma.

 Vivian Broughton has been a psychotherapist in private practice since 1989.
 She met Professor Franz Ruppert in 2004 and has been collaborating with him ever since.
 From 2010 Vivian's work developed along the model of Identity-oriented Trauma that Franz Ruppert proposes.
 Vivian established an International Trauma Training in 2012, originally in Denmark until 2015 when this Identity-oriented Psychotrauma Therapy Training moved to London.